Smoked Turkey Dumpling Soup Recipe

-Smoked Turkey Dumpling Soup, man what a comfort food this was to make!
-I love making comfort food on my smoker and out of leftover smoked meat as well.
-The best part about a pellet grill is they can work just like a conventional oven as well for making food, but with the added bonus of smoke flavoring.
+Smoked Turkey Dumpling Soup, man, what a comfort food this was to make!
+I love making comfort food on my smoker and from leftover smoked meat.
+The best part about a pellet grill is that it can work just like a conventional oven as well for making food, but with the bonus of smoke flavoring.

-I love this Enamel Dutch oven, it works amazingly well on the smoker and comes clean after being smoked with too.
-(Yes the old lady threatened me if I messed up her dutch oven) I love that Uno Casa has several options when it comes to their cast iron options to purchase.
+I love this Enamel Dutch oven; it works amazingly well on the smoker and comes clean after smoking, too.
+(Yes, the old lady threatened me if I messed up her Dutch oven) I typically use an older-style Dutch oven, but the enamel was perfect for baking the dumplings in it.

 Smoked Turkey Dumpling Soup Ingredients: